openhab/openhab-addons/bundles/org.openhab.binding.boschshc/DEVELOPERS.md

 ## Pairing and  Certificates

-We need secured and paired connection from the openHAB binding instacne to the Bosch SHC.
+We need secured and paired connection from the openHAB binding instance to the Bosch SHC.

 Read more about the pairing process in [register a new client to the bosch smart home controller](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/postman#register-a-new-client-to-the-bosch-smart-home-controller)